What Do Electrician Do?

 - Connect wires to circuit breakers, transformers, or other components.

-Electricians state the following job skills are important in their day-to-day work.
+When polled, Electricians say the following skills are most frequently used in their jobs:

 Troubleshooting: Determining causes of operating errors and deciding what to do about it.